Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Optimal slowly-varying processes

 \section{Optimal slowly-varying processes}

 The first perturbative approach we will discuss describes the work performed along slowly-varying processes.
-It is based on linear response theory (LRT) and on the assumption that, for slow enough processes, the relaxation to equilibrium happens at a much faster rate than the switching of the control parameter.
-In other words, we will be dealing with near-equilibrium processes which lie in the vicinity of quasistatic variations.
-Next, we reproduce the main steps of the derivation of the functional measuring the energetic cost for this class of processes.
+It is based on linear response theory (LRT) and on the assumption that, for slow enough processes, the relaxation to equilibrium happens much faster than the variation of the control parameter.
+In other words, we will deal with near-equilibrium processes in the vicinity of quasistatic variations.
+Next, we reproduce the main steps of deriving the functional measuring the energetic cost for this class of processes.
 We will follow closely Refs.~\cite{sivak2012prl,bonancca2014optimal,koning1997prb}.
 For an alternative derivation based on endoreversibility, see Ref.\cite{tsao1993jcp}.

 In the linear response regime ($\Delta \lambda / \lambda_{i} \ll 1$), we can expand the Hamiltonian of the system of interest as

 where we used Eq.~(\ref{eq:defg}) to express $\lambda(t)$ in terms of $g(t)$.
 Then, by using well-known methods of LRT \cite{kubo2012statistical}, we obtain the non-equilibrium average of the generalized force $\partial_{\lambda}H \equiv \partial H/\partial\lambda$,